orbeet-io/beaver/README.md

 This convention will help you reviewing merge requests.

-By default beaver will store those files inside `./build/<namespace>`, you can use `-o` or `--output` build flag to specify an output directory.
+By default `beaver` will store those files inside `${PWD}/build/<namespace>`, you can use `-o` or `--output` to specify an output directory.

 ## sha256 sum variables

-Use generated sha256 in your chart value files with the following syntax:
+Use generated sha256 sum in your chart value files with the following syntax:

 ```
 <[sha.key]>